-The majority of bankruptcy cases are completed without conflict or dispute.
+The majority of cases are completed without conflict or dispute.
 Bankruptcy is a legal remedy to get out of debt.
 It is not a contentious fight with your creditors.

-Erasing debt through bankruptcy is your legal right, and so long as your bankruptcy petition and schedules are in order and you otherwise qualify for bankruptcy protection, there is little your creditors of dischargeable debt can do to prevent you from receiving a bankruptcy discharge order and erasing the debt owed to them.
+Erasing debt through bankruptcy is your legal right, and so long as your petition and schedules are in order and you otherwise qualify for bankruptcy protection, there is little your creditors of dischargeable debt can do to prevent you from receiving a bankruptcy discharge order and erasing the debt owed to them.

 Attending the Meeting of Creditors

-Most people who file for bankruptcy will not have to go to court, though everyone who files (with rare exception) must attend the Meeting of Creditors.
+Most people who file will not have to go to court, though everyone who files (with rare exception) must attend the Meeting of Creditors.
 Also known as a “341 Hearing,” this meeting is not a court hearing, does not take place in a courtroom, and there is no judge present.

 The Meeting of Creditors is presided over by the bankruptcy trustee assigned to administer your case.
-It is an opportunity for him or her to confirm that you are who you say you are and to question you under oath about the information contained in your bankruptcy petition.
+It is an opportunity for him or her to confirm that you are who you say you are and to question you under oath about the information contained in your petition.

 Creditors Rarely Attend the Meeting of Creditors